Understanding Force Majeure Meaning: Shielding Contracts from Unforeseen Events

 Origin and Etymology

 Derived from French, “force majeure” translates to “superior force.”
 This term has been integrated into legal contexts worldwide, reflecting its foundational role in contractual law.
-The concept emphasizes unforeseen events beyond human control, which may impact the performance of contracts.
+The concept emphasizes unforeseen events beyond human control that may impact contract performance.

 Key Elements and Criteria